Buakaw Banchamek: 2018

 Buakaw faced Nayanesh Ayman in China at Kunlun Fight 69 on February 4, 2018, where he won via first-round knockout.

-Buakaw is expected to challenge Spanish Jonay Risco for 70 kg title on March 9, 2018 at Enfusion kickboxing promotion in Abu Dhabi.
+Buakaw is expected to challenge Spanish Jonay Risco for 70 kg title on March 9, 2018, at Enfusion kickboxing promotion in Abu Dhabi.

 Buakaw fought Portuguese Luis Passos on 28 of April 2018 on All Star Fight 3 in Bangkok Thailand where he won via unanimous decision.

 He fought three more times in 2018 on All Star Fight events held in Hong Kong, Prague and Pattaya respectively.
 He won on all three occasions by points.

 2019

-Buakaw headlined All Star Fight: World Soldier on March 9, 2019 in Bangkok Thailand.
+Buakaw headlined All Star Fight: World Soldier on March 9, 2019, in Bangkok Thailand.
 The show was organized in partnership with the Royal Thai Army to promote the national sport of Muay Thai as well as the fighters, several of whom are soldiers including Buakaw.
 He fought against Russian kickboxer, Artem Pashporin and won by unanimous decision.

-Buakaw was scheduled to face Chris Ngimbi at MAS Fight Kun Khmer under MAS Fight rules (1 round of 9 minutes) on October 27, 2019 in Phnom Penh, Cambodia.
+Buakaw was scheduled to face Chris Ngimbi at MAS Fight Muay Thai under MAS Fight rules (1 round of 9 minutes) on October 27, 2019, in Phnom Penh, Cambodia.
 He defeated Ngimbi by technical knockout at 4:10 of the fight.

+2021

+In 2021, Buakaw was named the executive director for the Kickboxing Association of Thailand.
+He would serve as the manager for the Thailand national kickboxing team, leading them to 2 gold medals and 12 total medals at the 2021 SEA Games in Hanoi.